 - Observe students’ attitudes, levels of concentration, products if they are allowed to enter a state of flow and fully engage in creating a product or in exploring a problem.

-Online links to articles on flow & creativity
+Online links to articles on flow & creativity and creative processes

 *In Psychology Today by Flow author Mihaly Csikszentmihalyi